Calcoph/sis-remapper/README.md

 This tool allows you to set global hotkeys (remap keys), and control (corsair) keyboard lights (using iCUE).
 It only works on windows.

 # How to use it
-1. Download the iCUE SDK .dll
+1. Download the iCUE SDK .dll and .lib
-2. Set the CUE_SDK_LIB_FILES_PATH enviroment value to the directory where the SDK .dll is contained
+2. Set the CUE_SDK_LIB_FILES_PATH enviroment value to the directory where the SDK .lib is contained (only for compilation)
+2. Add the folder containing the .dll to PATH (only for running the program)
 3. Create a config.txt with your configuration in it
 4. Compile and run the program `cargo run`